Creating and embedding interactive videos and learning content using H5P

 H5P allows you to create interactive learning content and interactive videos.
 The web-based open-source tool is included in the TeachCenter.

 A special content type is the interactive video, which allows you to add interactions such as multiple-choice questions and links to a video.
-There are many other interactice H5P activities, which you can all create and embed in the way described below.
+There are many other interactive H5P activities, which you can all create and embed in the way described below.

-Adding a H5P video for self-assessment
+Adding an H5P activity for self-assessment

 - In your TeachCenter course, go to More > Content bank in the main menu.

-- Click Add at the top right and search for Interactive Video.
+- Click Add at the top right.

-How to access the content bank Add an interactive video
+How to access the content bank

 - Add a Title for the video.